top of page

 I am a facilitator with experience bringing together researchers and community members across technology and the social sciences.
 Before starting my PhD program, I worked with the Center for Integrative Research in the Computing and Learning sciences.

-I hold B.S. in Cognitive Neuroscience (Magna Cum Laude) from Drexel University and am also a professional dancer.
+I hold B.S. in Cognitive Neuroscience (Magna Cum Laude) from Drexel University.

 Follow Me